A1Liu/gone/README.md

 # Gone
-Gone is a programming language built on plagiarising features from other languages.
+Gone will be a programming language built on plagiarising features from other languages.

 ## Features
 All of these are todo.

+- Logging/printing from go's interface.
 - Structs from Go
 - Enums from Rust
 - Pattern matching from Rust
 - For loops from Jai
-- Gradual typing
-- Type inference from Rust
+- Type inference from Rust/Jai
 - Checked type casting from Java and Go
 - Meta-classes from Zig/Jai
 - Reflection from Java
-- `any` type from TypeScript
+- "Any" type from Jai
-- Garbage collection from GO
-- Function overloading from Jai/C++/Java
 - Macros from Jai
 - Structural Polymorphism from Jai
 - Defer from Jai
-- Light conditional compilation from Rust
+- Light conditional compilation from Jai
 - Light operator overloading from Jai
+- Polymorphic function deduplication?
+- Keyword arguments and default arguments from Jai

 ## Goals
 The goal of this language is to make it easier to ship medium quality software.
 Thus,